Program and Competition Requirements

 • Question and Answer period.

-• Extended Time for French Interpretation: The Question and Answer period will be doubled to ten (10) minutes if the team requires a French interpreter.
+• Extended Time for French Interpretation: The Question-and-Answer period will be doubled to ten (10) minutes if the team requires a French interpreter.

 Judging Criterion